 The "Second Law of Thermodynamics" plays a common role in debates regarding evolution and creationism, but mostly because supporters of creationism don't understand what it means, even though they really think they do.
 If they understood it, they'd realize that far from conflicting with evolution, the Second Law of Thermodynamics is completely consistent with evolution

-According to the 2LoT, every isolated system will eventually reach "thermal equilibrium," in which energy is not transferred from one part of the system to another.
+According to the Second Law of Thermodynamics, every isolated system will eventually reach "thermal equilibrium," in which energy is not transferred from one part of the system to another.
 This is a state of maximum entropy where there is no order, no life and nothing happening.
 According to creationists, this means that everything is gradually running down and, hence, science proves that evolution cannot happen.
 How?
-Because evolution represents an increase in order, and that contadicts thermodynamics.
+Because evolution represents an increase in order, and that contradicts thermodynamics.